awslabs/visual-asset-management-system/DeveloperGuide.md

 ```

 NOTE: GovCloud deployments when the GovCloud configuration setting is true only support v1 of the Cognito lambdas.
 This means that ONLY Access tokens produced by Cognito can be used with VAMS API Calls for authentication/authorization.
 Otherwise both ID and Access tokens can be used for Non-govcloud deployments.

+### LoginProfile Custom Organizational Updates

+VAMS supports adding custom logic to how VAMS user profile information is updated and with what information.

+This logic should be overriden by each oranization as needed within `/backend/backend/customConfigCommon/customAuthLoginProfile.py`

+The default logic is to fill in and override login profile information like email from the JWT token returned by the IDP.

+LoginProfile is updated via a authenticated API call by the user from the webUI (on login) via a POST call to `/api/auth/loginProfile/{userId}`.

+Email field of the loginProfile is used by systems that need to send emails to the user.
+It will revert to the userId of email is blank or not in an email format as a backup.

 ### Local Docker Builds - Custom Build Settings